Couples Therapy for Relationships That Feel Stuck, Disconnected, or Uncertain

 Special Offerings

-If you’re unsure whether to stay together or separate, I offer Discernment Counseling — a structured, short-term process designed to help couples gain clarity about the future of their relationship.
+For couples who are uncertain whether to stay together or separate, I offer Discernment Counseling, a structured, short-term process designed specifically for couples experiencing different levels of commitment to the relationship.

 Discernment Therapy